 Many of the waterfalls in the Columbia River Gorge are visible from the road or require extremely short hikes to get to them.
 Others require much longer hikes.
 Upper Latourell Falls is right square in the middle.
-It cannot be directly viewed from the road, but the hike is not too long, only about 3/4 of a mile one way.
+It cannot be directly viewed from the road, but the hike is not terribly long either.

 Even so, parts of the hike to the falls are steep.
 Just think…as you’re on the trail to Upper Latourell Falls, you’ve got to hike right up near the top of Latourell Falls, which is 200+ feet.
 After you’ve climbed this rather steep section, it does get easier.
 The hike on the way up is the hard part.
 Coming back down, not as much.
 Along the way, you may enjoy many different wildflowers if they’re in season.
 Corydalis and Bleeding Hearts were blooming profusely when in visited in late April 2008.

 Where in the World is Upper Latourell Falls?